Faculty of Life and Health Sciences

 To develop and enhance knowledge in relation to proactive, person-centered continence management

-This Level 7 module provides the student with an enhanced theoretical basis for the understanding of the issues essential for the provision of evidence based, individualised care for people who live with incontinence.
+This Level 6 module provides the student with an enhanced theoretical basis for the understanding of the issues essential for the provision of evidence based, individualised care for people who live with incontinence.
 Normal anatomy and physiology are explored as the basis for a thorough understanding of the genesis of continence problems and their resolution and local, national and international perspectives in continence care are explored.
-The module will be offered online, with the assessment being 100% coursework.

 In this section

 The aim of this module is to assist students from a variety of disciplines to develop and enhance their knowledge in relation to proactive, person-centered continence management.
 Utilising a problem solving approach, the module will support students to augment their existing knowledge regarding the assessment of people who experience continence problems and to subsequently implement management strategies that focus on rehabilitative measures

 Module runs over a 12 week period in total.
 This is fully-online module so no attendance is required.
 Please contact the individual Module Co-ordinator for details.